Mobility Training’s Lucky 7 Tips to Remember

-Every adult has built up movement preferences.
-If we've become really imbalanced over time, the best way back to center is to take a staggered and unilateral approach.
+Every adult has built-up movement preferences.
+If we've become really imbalanced over time, the best way back to the center is to take a staggered and unilateral approach.
 Movement and body control needs to happen in every plane.
 Mixing different positions of the limbs allows the pelvis and the trunk to know when to work together, and know when to work opposite.
 Keep your options open.

 … & those are your lucky 7 tips to keep in mind!